 Kindergarteners, fourth and fifth graders will have recess first, while first, second, and third graders will eat first.
-Mid-way through the lunch period, we will switch.
+Mid-way through the lunch period, we switch.

-If you're dropping off lunch for your child, please do so in the vestibule area by 11:00 a.m.
+If you're dropping off lunch for your child, please do so in the coolers, which are located in front of the lobby doors, by 11:00 a.m.